-Table 6.2.
-Planets' diameters in a football field scale model where we need a telescope to see their tiny disks).
+Table 6.2: Planets' diameters in a football field scale model.

+Table 6.3: Objects that Might Be Useful to Represent Solar System Objects large, we can actually see that it is a round object with our naked eyes (unlike the planets, where we need a telescope to see their tiny disks).
 Let's see what the Sun looks like from the other planets!
-Ask each of the "planets" whether they can tell that the Sun is a round object from their "orbit".
+Ask each of the "planets" whether they can tell that the Sun is a round object from their "orbit."
 What were their answers?
 List your results here: (5 points):